junymc/junymc.github.io/_posts/2020-03-15-final_project_for_flatiron_-_react_redux.markdown

 As you see my App class is wrapped with `connect`.
 This is imported from `react-redux`.
 Redux is a state container for JavaScript apps.
 It makes it easy to manage the state of my application.
 It took me a while to understand these `state` and `props`.
 State is a JavaScript object that stores a component's dynamic data and determines the component's behaviour.
 It is local or owned by that specific component.
 Because state is dynamic, it enables a component to keep track of changing information in between renders and for it to be dynamic and interactive.
 Also state can only be used within a class component.
 So I have to map the state to props so I can pass it down to child component.
 They are immutable and read-only in the child component.
-So basically Redux is a store for the data, and you can do three things with the data.
+So basically Redux is a store for the data.
 You can call the action which is event and this is the only way you can send data from your application to your Redux store.
 The data can be from user interactions, API calls, or even form submissions.
 The action must contain the type property and the payload to be stored.

 ```
 export const signup = (csrf_token, username, password) => {